DrXyzzy/getdata-006/README.md

 # Assignment: write program *run_analysis.R* that:

-1. Merges the training and the test sets uo create one data set.
+1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
-3. Uses descriptive activity names to name the activities in the data set
+3. Uses descriptive activity names to name the activities in the data set.
 4. Appropriately labels the data set with descriptive variable names.
 5. Creates a second tidy data set with average of each variable for each activity and subject.